- Asked by: Alex Cole-Hamilton, MSP for Edinburgh Western, Scottish Liberal Democrats

 Current Status:

-To ask the Scottish Government what discussions it has had with the Scottish Police Authority about improving the accountability of policing in Scotland.
+To ask the Scottish Government what recent discussions it has had with the chief executive of the Scottish Prison Service (SPS) regarding apprenticeships in the SPS.

 Answer